dieterich-lab/pulseR-paper/raw_data.md

     - include processing in the model
     - LR test to choose between constant vs. changing rates
     - contamination with unlabelled estimated: 30.2%!
+    - strange, that normalisation of laballed fraction is the same for different time points